Find out whether you meet four important criteria for starting a solo practice.

 Set up an accounting system, open bank accounts, and secure the necessary types of professional insurance coverage.
 You’ll need to draft policies and procedures to comply with ethics rules on managing an attorney trust account.
 ICLE has a law practice startup kit that can help with details like these.

 #3: You’re financially stable enough to weather the unknown.

 You already know that your revenue stream may be erratic for a while.
 You may not know just how erratic it will be.
 Some lawyers go through a significant drop in income in the early phases of solo practice.
-Assess your finances to make sure your prepared for this change in income.
+Assess your finances to make sure you’re prepared for this change in income.